sanchiadevillierskuun/Sanch-/_recipes/recipe4.md

 sesame seeds, to garnish (optional) fresh coriander leaves, to garnish (optional)

-Method:
+*Method:*

-For hoisin sauce:
+For the hoisin sauce:

-Put all the ingredients into a blender and blitz with a smooth.
+1. Put all the ingredients into a blender and blitz with a smooth.

 The duck jackfruit:

-Drain the jackfruit tin and put in a bowl.
+1. Drain the jackfruit tin and put in a bowl.
-Using the back of a fork break up the jackfruit until it is in threads.
+2. Using the back of a fork break up the jackfruit until it is in threads.
-Heat up oil in a frying pan and gently fry the spring onions until softened.
+3. Heat up oil in a frying pan and gently fry the spring onions until softened.
-Add the garlic and ginger and fry for a few more minutes.
+4. Add the garlic and ginger and fry for a few more minutes.
-Now add the five spice mix and fry for a minute or so.
+5. Now add the five spice mix and fry for a minute or so.
-Add the jackfruit soy sauce, 2 tbsp of your homemade hoisin sauce, (or shop bought if you want) sesame oil and rice vinegar.
+6. Add the jackfruit soy sauce, 2 tbsp of your homemade hoisin sauce, (or shop bought if you want) sesame oil and rice vinegar.
- Mix together everything well.
+7. Mix together everything well.
-Squash the jackfruit pieces again with a spoon to make sure the individual fibres separate more.
+8. Squash the jackfruit pieces again with a spoon to make sure the individual fibres separate more.
-Season with pepper (you don’t need to add salt as already salty enough) Simmer gently for about 10 minutes and then cool.
+9. Season with pepper (you don’t need to add salt as already salty enough)
+10. Simmer gently for about 10 minutes and then cool.
-Chill in the fridge overnight to marinade.
+11. Chill in the fridge overnight to marinade.
-Just before you are ready to eat, turn on the oven to 200° C and spread the jackfruit pieces on a lined baking tray.
+12. Just before you are ready to eat, turn on the oven to 200° C and spread the jackfruit pieces on a lined baking tray.
-Brush them with a little hoisin sauce.
+13. Brush them with a little hoisin sauce.
-Roast for about 20 minutes until a little crispy on the edges.
+14. Roast for about 20 minutes until a little crispy on the edges.

 To assemble pancakes:

-Warm your pancakes in a bamboo steamer if you have one or in a pan with a lid on a very low heat for a few mins.
+1. Warm your pancakes in a bamboo steamer if you have one or in a pan with a lid on a very low heat for a few mins.
-Put some hoisin sauce on the inside of each pancake, followed by jackfruit ‘duck’, cucumber and spring onion garnish.
+2. Put some hoisin sauce on the inside of each pancake, followed by jackfruit ‘duck’, cucumber and spring onion garnish.
-Sprinkle with sesame seeds and fresh coriander!
+3. Sprinkle with sesame seeds and fresh coriander!

    Roll up and enjoy.

 Preparation: 1hr
 Serves: 4